ArkamFahry/KnowledgeBase/pages/Go.md

 		- Dependency management can be cumbersome
 			- Go's dependency management system, `go get`, is often criticized for being difficult to use and for not being very flexible.
 		- Concurrency can be a bit complex
-			- Go's Concurrency model is based on [[Goroutines]] and channels.
+			- Go's Concurrency model is based on [[Goroutine]] and channels.
 This model can be difficult to understand and use, especially for beginners.
 		- Performance is good but not the same as other compiled languages
 			- It is not always the fastest programming language.
 For some tasks, other languages, such as [[Rust]] or C++ can be faster.
 		- The difficulty of learning best practices for Go programming